emgrasmeder/about/README.md

 My research position in grad school required me to develop software in Python for 20 hours, learn statistics for another 20 hours a week, and work on a lot of other projects in another 30 hours during those weeks!
 Now I'm comfortable using Golang, Python, Node, or Bash to write test and data driven code and services.

 I've held Data Science positions in a couple startups, most recently at [Mapbox](https://github.com/mapbox) on their telemetry team.
-I'm currently looking to focus either more directly in machine learning / statistical programming, or start interfacing with humans more as a developer advocate.
+I'm currently looking to focus either more directly in machine learning / statistical programming, or start interfacing with humans more as a developer advocate or teacher.
 I have a proclivity for communicating technical subjects and finding common ground with people, and an intense love of math.

 I have a love of travelling, and chances are, wherever you are, we could find time to meet for soup or coffee sometime in the future!